UMD: A Globally Connected University

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

-UMD freshmen through seniors of all majors are welcome to apply.
+The course is open to UMD freshmen through seniors and all majors are welcome to apply.

 If you are interested in this program but do not meet the eligibility requirements, reach out to the program director (listed in the Contacts tab) to discuss your interest in the program.

 After you commit to the program, Education Abroad will enroll you in one of the following three (3) credit UMD courses:

 - BMGT469K: Social Entrepreneurship and Innovation in the Contemporary South African Context

 This course will satisfy a Management major requirement and DVCC (General Education requirement).
 The credit you earn during this program will count as resident credit.

 You will be required to participate in both pre-departure and post-experience sessions as part of the Smith School Common Core for undergraduate faculty-led, short-term programs.
 Pre-departure sessions will focus on global mindset, country specific business curriculum, and logistics/health and safety.
 Post-experience sessions will include a subject specific debrief in addition to career application.
 The Smith School Common Core culminates in the Global Showcase, where students will be able to demonstrate their cultural curiosity and global business acumen through individual or group poster presentations.
 Dates for all sessions will be detailed on the course syllabus.

 2505 Van Munching Hall

 November 6, 2019